SteveJustin1963/tec-SCOPE/README.md

 - with a two motions mount, altitude (vertical) and azimuth (horizontal)
 - have a resistor pot on the two shafts
 - as well 2x dc motor drives via a threaded rod thru a nut on a cam arms to the x and y.
-- a simple slotted wheel on the shaft interrupts a optical swtich to count the rotoations, ie 10 slots.
+- a simple slotted wheel on the shaft interrupts a optical switch to count the rotations, ie 10 slots.
 - as its a cam, the relationship between turns and angle is not linear.
 - so we read the pot via an adc
 - then do sine function times the rotation counts to derive an accurate position
-- the cam also inproves torque and back lash control
+- the cam also improves torque and back lash control
-- with Equatorial mounts and aproperly aligned can be aimed at a celestial object and guided manualy or one control/motor.
+- with Equatorial mounts and properly aligned can be aimed at a celestial object and guided manually or one control/motor.

 ![](https://github.com/SteveJustin1963/tec-SCOPE/blob/master/pics/shaft-cont-1.png)